Raybeam/rb_base/README.md

 vagrant up
 ```

+## Copying to your project

+You can just copy the Vagrantfile to the root of your project and make a few changes described in the **Configuration** section below

 ## Configuration

 A very basic configuration is already available.
 You could actually just work off of that, but the things you'll probably want to change are: